-Qualification as a REIT involves the application of numerous highly technical and complex provisions of the Code, for which there are limited judicial and administrative interpretations, as well as the determination of various factual matters and circumstances not entirely within our control.
+Qualification as a REIT involves the application of numerous highly technical and complex provisions of the Internal Revenue Code of 1986, as amended (the "Code"), for which there are limited judicial and administrative interpretations, as well as the determination of various factual matters and circumstances not entirely within our control.
 We intend to continue to operate in a manner that enables us to qualify as a REIT.
-However, our qualification and taxation as a REIT depend upon our ability to meet, through actual annual operating results, asset diversification, distribution levels and diversity of stock ownership, the various qualification tests imposed under the Code.
+However, our qualification and taxation as a REIT depend upon our ability to meet, through actual annual operating results, asset diversification, distribution levels, and diversity of stock ownership, the various qualification tests imposed under the Code.

 For example, to qualify as a REIT, at least 95% of our gross income in any year must be derived from qualifying sources, and we must make distributions to our stockholders aggregating annually to at least 90% of our REIT taxable income, excluding net capital gains.
 Rents we receive from a TRS in a RIDEA structure are treated as qualifying rents from real property for REIT tax purposes only if (i) they are paid pursuant to a lease of a "qualified healthcare property," and (ii) the operator qualifies as an "eligible independent contractor," as defined in the Code.
-If either of these requirements is not satisfied, then the rents will not be qualifying rents.
-Furthermore, new legislation, regulations, administrative interpretations or court decisions could change the tax laws or interpretations of the tax laws regarding qualification as a REIT, or the federal income tax consequences of that qualification, in a manner that is materially adverse to our stockholders.
-Accordingly, there is no assurance that we have operated or will continue to operate in a manner so as to qualify or remain qualified as a REIT.
+If either of these requirements is not satisfied, then the rents will not be qualifying rents and we may not satisfy the REIT gross income requirement.
+Furthermore, new legislation, regulations, administrative interpretations, or court decisions could change the tax laws or interpretations of the tax laws regarding qualification as a REIT, or the federal income tax consequences of that qualification, in a manner that is materially adverse to our stockholders.
+Accordingly, we cannot assure you that we have operated or will continue to operate in a manner so as to qualify or remain qualified as a REIT.